-Simon showed that one first needs to have complete knowledge of all choices in order to identify the optimal point at which one should cease gathering additional information.
-Accordingly, Simon maintained, people rarely optimize.
+Contrary to the neoclassical assumption of utility maximizing consumers, Nobel Laureate Herbert Simon reasoned that people rarely optimize, primarily due to information limitations.
 Instead they do what he called satisficing; they choose an outcome that would be satisfactory (rather than optimal) and then seek an option that reaches that standard.
-In other words, they identify an option that is "good enough" rather than continuing to search for the ideal.
+For example, in deciding where to go for dinner you may choose to go to a familiar restaurant that is "good enough" rather than putting in a lot of time and effort to search for the ideal restaurant.